-Training the next generation of journalists

-Since 2018, we have been partnering with the Arab Youth Center to deliver innovative training solutions as part of the Youth Arab Media Leaders Programme, an initiative aimed at educating future media leaders in the MENA region on topics ranging from media literacy to video journalism - all of which are fundamental pillars in the work of sustaining a positive media ecosystem.
+Training the next generation of journalists Since 2018, we have been partnering with the Arab Youth Center to deliver innovative training solutions as part of the Youth Arab Media Leaders Programme, an initiative aimed at educating future media leaders in the MENA region on topics ranging from media literacy to video journalism - all of which are fundamental pillars in the work of sustaining a positive media ecosystem.
 We also work with academic institutions to strengthen professional development opportunities for journalists.

-THOMSON REUTERS FOUNDATION

-INCLUSIVE ECONOMIES

-REUTERS/Zohra Bensemra
+There is increasing recognition that the mainstream economic model is generating a deepening divide and hurting our planet.
+Economies are only truly inclusive when they are equitable, participatory and sustainable, and when they respect and preserve the environment around us.
 According to Oxfam, the world's richest 1% have more than twice as much wealth as 6.9 billion people.
 The global economy is now five times larger than it was 50 years ago, but inequality is rising, and more people are excluded than ever.
 Around the world, 40.3 million people live in conditions of slavery.
 Ten million of them are children.
 24.9 million of them trapped in forced labour, hiding at the bottom of global supply chains, and some 4.8 million people are victims of commercial sexual exploitation.
 The climate crisis has also risen to the top of the international agenda with global efforts being undertaken by governments and businesses alike to mitigate the consequences of rising global temperatures.
 Companies are moving towards the adoption of more standardised ESG disclosure mechanisms to improve the quality and availability of non-financial indicators that can help investors and the general public to understand the corporate impact on both people and the environment.

-privacy.
+Meanwhile, data has become the world's most valuable commodity, and the rapid rise of unregulated technology has ushered in new forms of discrimination, challenging the traditional notions of privacy.
+WHAT ARE WE DOING?